nate-bensusen/me/lifelog/README.md

 ## structure

 - 2024/
+  - Oct.md
+  - Nov.md
   - Dec.md
 - 2025/
   - Jan.md
+  - Feb.md

+(if months get sorted non-chronologically, prepend 01-12 to the md file name.)

-each month should have each day as a subheading and some kind of the following set of list completed and filled out
+each month should have each day as a # # subheading and some kind of the following set of list completed and filled out

-- lifelog { ### date
+- lifelog { ## - date
   - daily checklist
   - exercise log
   - food log